 Right next to the Jefferson L stop in Bushwick, Brooklyn Desks is not only accessible, but offers over 9,000 square feet of amenities.
 For $179/month you receive unlimited access to their open workspaces, lounge, and cafe Monday-Friday 5am-10pm.
 Definitely a bargain!

 If you are looking for a quiet productive workspace, you should consider Bat Haus.
 Their Lite $175/month membership includes, 3 days per week of access, wifi, mail and open areas to work from.
 As an added benefit you get bike storage and weekly happy hours to enjoy.

 If you are a freelance writer, you need to check out Paragraph.
 For only $170/month you’ll find a comfortable desk, all the coffee, and tea you can drink.
 With fast wifi, free printing, and writing related events every month, you will easily be able to connect with a community of like-minded writers.
 Both of their locations are open 24/7 making this the perfect place to let your creativity loose.

 Croissant coworking prides itself in being the Classpass of coworking.
 They offer a network of locations by partnering with coworking owners.
 Their $130/month creator membership grants you 40 hours of workspace access per month along with 5 free guest hours allowing you to stay productive on the go.

 Kettlespace is a cheaper alternative to Spacious.
-They offer a network of coworking spaces, that operate out of restaurants.
+They offer a network of coworking spaces in NYC, that operate out of restaurants.
 Their $100/month unlimited membership includes access to their locations (while open), coffee, teas and snacks.